vctfence/scrapbee/AUTOMATION.md

                                                     // which represent TODO, WAITING, and POSTPONED
                                                     // TODO states respectively
     todo_date:    "YYYY-MM-DD",                     // TODO expiration date
-    content:      "<p>Archive content</p>",         // A String or ArrayBuffer, representing text or bytes of the archived content
+    content:      "<p>Archive content</p>",         // A String or ArrayBuffer, representing the text or bytes of the archived content
                                                     // HTML-pages, images, PDF-documents, and other files could be stored
     content_type: "mime/type",                      // MIME-type of the stored content
     select:        true                             // Select the bookmark in the interface